ppelleti/SoundDetectorWing/README.md

 SparkFun recommends running the Sound Detector at 5V, rather than 3.3V, so the Sound Detector is powered from the Feather's VUSB pin, to get a solid 5V supply.
-A consequence of this is that *this FeatherWing will not work on batter power*; you must have USB plugged in for power.
+A consequence of this is that *this FeatherWing will not work on battery power*; you must have USB plugged in for power.

 * [View schematic](SoundDetectorWing.pdf)